-In 1802, the property came into the Emig family when it was purchased as a farm by Valentine Emig.
-The farm then passed to John Emig Jr., Valentines grandson.
-In 1850, John Jr. built The Emig Mansion.
-He was hard working man; a farmer, an entrepreneur, and an honest and fair Christian.
+In 1802, the property came into the Emig family when it was purchased as a farm by patriarch, Valentine Emig.
+The farm later passed to John Emig Jr., Valentines grandson.
+In 1850, John, Jr. built The Emig Mansion on the family homestead.
+He was hard working man: a farmer, entrepreneur, and honest and fair Christian.

-For the times, York County and the Lancaster Valley was the bread basket of a growing industrial center in the Northern United States.
-The area was blessed with some of the country's most fertile soil, its greatest asset, perfect for a hard working Palatine immigrant family.
-This combination provided opportunity for many areas of growth and John Emig Jr. seized his opportunity to grow along with it.
+For the times, York County and the Lancaster Valley were the bread basket of a growing industrial center in the Northeastern United States.
+Blessed with some of the country's most fertile soil, the up to 200 acre land was an asset, and perfect for a hard working Palatine immigrant family.
+This combination provided the opportunity for growth and wealth.
+Visionary John Emig Jr. seized his opportunity to grow along with it.